ctsai-1/wheelchair-design-platform/README.md

 * 1 Neopixel ring x 16;

-Wire the elements as shown in the picture below and secure the neopixel on armrest
+The elements are wired as shown in the picture below and the neopixel is secured on armrest
 ![EDUchairframewiring](/wheelchair/images/frameelementswiring.png)

 On the wheel: